daveykemp/daveykemp.github.io/publications.md

 # Publications
 * * *
-Over 100 papers have been published, including first author/corresponding author papers in *Nature*, *Nature Communications*, and *Geology*.
+Over 100 papers have been published.
 A full listing of publications is at [Google Scholar](https://scholar.google.com/citations?user=Z1VKIocAAAAJ&hl=en)

 **2024**